 Camp Elmore once embraced a 15-acre tract in what was known as the naval base's "south annex."
 During more than a 50 years of use by the government, the area has been a Seabee training site, prisoner of war camp and Army barracks area.

-Today, Camp Elmore is home to HQSVCBN, U.S. Marine Forces Command, FMFLANT.
-Marine Corps Community Services (MCCS) at Camp Elmore is responsible for serving not only those units stationed at Camp Elmore, but all Marine commands in the Hampton Roads area.
-For more information, please visit the MCCS homepage or find us on Facebook: mccshamptonroads.
+Today, Camp Elmore is home to HQSVCBN, FLEET MARINE FORCES, ATLANTIC, MARINE FORCES COMMAND, MARINE FORCES NORTHERN COMMAND.
+Marine Corps Community Services Hampton Roads (MCCSHR), at Camp Elmore, is responsible for serving not only those stationed at Camp Elmore, but all Marine Corps commands in the Hampton Roads area.
+For more information, please visit https://hamptonroads.usmc-mccs.org or find us on Facebook: mccshamptonroads.

 Predominately a "Navy town," Norfolk is home to the largest Naval installation in the world; Hampton Roads is truly a joint forces dream.
 With local Army, Navy, Marine Corps, Air Force and Coast Guard bases and installations, it's a military melting pot.
-Nearly 2,900 Marines reporting to ten local Marine commands call Hampton Roads home.
-Other local Marine commands in the area include MCSCG, EWTGLANT, MARDET NSOM, MATSD, MARDET Dam Neck, and three reserve units including, MACS-24 and Co A 4th AA Bn.
+Approximately 3,000 Marines report to local Marine commands, calling Hampton Roads home.
+Local Marine commands in the area include FLEET MARINE FORCE, ATLANTIC, MARINE FORCES COMMAND, MARINE FORCES NORTHERN COMMAND, EWTGLANT, MARDET NSOM, MATSD, MCIS, MARDET Dam Neck, and reserve units including, MACS-24 and Co A(-)4th AA Bn.

-Most service members and employees rely on private vehicles to get on, off and around base in the area, but there are a number of taxi companies, local buses, as well as light rail.
-For complete information on buses in the Hampton Roads area, please visit the Hampton Roads Transit website.
+Most service members and employees rely on personally owned vehicles to get on/off and around the bases.
+There are a number of taxi companies, local buses, UBER and LYFT services as well as a light rail system called "The Tide."
+For complete information on buses in the Hampton Roads area, please visit the Hampton Roads Transit website:https://gohrt.com/.